Downloadable asbestos fact sheetFAQs

 Schools have had asbestos removed that may pose a future risk

-The Victorian Government is rolling out the largest ever removal of asbestos from our schools.
-The Government is investing $200 million as part of the Asbestos Removal Program.
+The Victorian Government is rolling out the largest ever removal of asbestos containing materials from our schools.
+The 2019-20 State Budget invested a further $179.5 million as part of the Asbestos Safety Program.

 We conducted a state-wide audit of 1,712 government school sites and found high risk asbestos at 497 schools.
-And by March 2016 we had removed it all.
+By March 2016 we had removed it all.

 This huge achievement has improved the safety of government primary, secondary and special schools across the state.